exldna/wind_force/components/backend/readme.md

 # Backend component

-As described in the root `readme.md`, this component contians the core logic of the application.
+As described in the root `readme.md`, this component contains the core logic of the application.
 The logic is divided into different domains.

 ## Workspace structure